Race relations in Wisconsin capital are a tale of 2 cities

 Nearly three-quarters of Black children in Dane County lived in poverty in 2011, according to a 2013 report by the Wisconsin Council on Children and Families.
 Only about half graduated from high school on time in 2011 and were half as likely as whites to take the ACT college-entrance exam.
 Standardized tests in 2017-18 showed only 9.8% of Blacks in Madison were proficient or advanced in reading and math compared with 59% of whites.

 In 2010, police in Dane County were six times more likely to arrest a young Black person than a white counterpart.
-Black adults were arrested eight times more often than whites in 2012, twice as often as the statewide black-to-white arrest ratio.
+Black adults were arrested eight times more often than whites in 2012, twice as often as the statewide Black-to-white arrest ratio.

 “Madison is a wonderful place, but it is a tale of two cities,” said former Madison Police Chief Noble Wray, who is Black.
 “There is frustration.
 Sometimes as a city official, we believe that if no one is complaining or if there is no tension, things are OK.
 The systems won’t allow them to have their redress heard.”